magomimmo/modern-cljs/doc/tutorial-06.md

 `login.cljs` and once from `shopping.cljs`.
-The order of these calls doesn't matter, because whichever comes first, the other is going to mutate its previous value: a clear case against JS mutable data structure?
+The order of these calls doesn't matter, because whichever comes first, the other is going to mutate its previous value: a clear case against JS mutable data structures?

 ## Easy made complex

-From the above discussion the reader could start bilieving in the statement that CLJS is good only for *single page browser application*.
+From the above discussion the reader could infer that that CLJS is good only for a *single page browser application*.
 Indeed, there is a very modest solution to the above conflict between more calls setting the same `onload` property of the JS `window` object: duplication!

-You have to duplicate the directory structure and the corresponding build options for each html page is going to include that single generated JS file.
+You have to duplicate the directory structure and the corresponding build options for each html page that is going to include the single generated JS file.

 Here are the bash commands you should enter in the terminal.